areyno20/DailyCalendar/README.md

 ## Description

-This week one challenege is intended to showcase the skills learnt throughout the first week of the boot camp.
+This challenege is intended to showcase the skills learnt for the subject of third-party API's of the boot camp.
 It contains a web page with a daily planner.

 ## Usage